dev-xo/remix-auth-totp/docs/customization.md

    */
   secret: string
   /**
-   * The maximum age of the session in milliseconds.
+   * The maximum age of the session in seconds.
    * @default undefined
    */
   maxAge?: number